Immigrant workers in the Illawarra in the 1830s and 1840s

 “The admirable management of this young establishment, the healthy appearance of the children, and contented aspects of the parents (having realised to the utmost their anticipation of emigration) with their present prospect of peace and plenty, present a picture at once gratifying and delightful to every one interested in the perfect success of emigration.

 Alick was clearly the catalyst who influenced other members of the family to come to Australia.
 Having already made three trips to Australia and back, he must have inspired not only Henry but John as well.
 As a chain of migration, many more Irish Osborne relatives were to follow the original three to New South Wales.
-They created a vast Osborne empire to illustrate what could be accomplished in the colony of New South Wales in the space of only three years, he described the establishment of ‘Mr. O’, which is generally believed to refer to Henry Osborne’s Marshall Mount.

 Dr. John Osborne’s Garden Hill